Richardson fails to advance in 100m at US trials

 Richardson, who was down in 23rd overall, can still make the World Championships as she is competing in the 200m.

-Reigning world champion Christian Colemanwas omitted from the Olympics because of an 18-month ban for missing three drugs tests and won his 100m heat in 10.08secs.
+Reigning world champion Christian Coleman was omitted from the Olympics because of an 18-month ban for missing three drugs tests and won his 100m heat in 10.08secs.

 He automatically qualifies for the 100m at the World Championships having won the event in Doha in 2019.